linode/apl-charts/k8s-deployment-otel/README.md

-# Quick start for creating a regular workload
+# Quick start for creating a regular workload with OpenTelemetry instrumentation

-The `quickstart-k8s-deployment` Helm chart can be used to create a Kubernetes `Deployment` (to deploy a single image), a `Service` and a `ServiceAccount`.
+The `k8s-deployment-otel` Helm chart can be used to create a Kubernetes `Deployment` (to deploy a single image), a `Service`, a `ServiceAccount`and an `Instrumentation` CR to auto instrument the application only .
 Optionally a `HorizontalPodAutoscaler`, a Prometheus `ServiceMonitor` and a `Configmap` can be created.

-## About Application Platform for LKE quick starts
+## About the quick starts

 The Catalog is a library of curated Helm charts to create Kubernetes resources.
 By default the Catalog contains a set of Helm charts provided by Application Platform for LKE to get started quickly, but they can also be modified depending on your requirements or be removed from the Catalog.
 The contents of the Catalog and the RBAC configuration (which Team can use which Helm chart) are managed by the platform administrator.

 ## How to use this quick start

 1. Create a Build and copy the image repository name of the build (see list of builds)
 2. Go to the `values` tab and fill in a name for your Workload
 3. Add the image repository name of the Build to the `image.repository` parameter value
 4. Add the tag of the Build to the `image.tag` parameter value
+5. Add the `instrumentation.language`.
+Choose between `java`, `dotnet`, `python` or `nodejs`
 5. Optional: Change other parameter values as required

+## Prerequisites

+To use this Helm chart:

+- Make sure the administrator has enabled `OpenTelemetry`

+To see traces:

+- Make sure the administrator configured `Istio` for tracing
+- Make sure the administrator has enabled `Loki` and `Tempo`
+- Make sure `Grafana` is enabled for the Team (see Settings, Managed monitoring)

 ## Parameters